-The fifth Lincoln College International Summer School in Greek Palaeography will be held on 28 July-2 August 2014.
+The sixth Lincoln College International Summer School in Greek Palaeography will be held on 1-6 August 2016.
 The school offers a five-day introduction to the study of Greek manuscripts through ten reading classes, four library visits and five thematic lectures.

-Costs: A school fee of 200 GBP is payable prior to the first day of classes.
+Costs: The school will charge student fees of 100 British Pounds, payable prior to the first day of classes.
 Students are individually responsible for their transportation and living expenses in Oxford.
-A minimum of three bursaries, covering fees and housing, will be awarded to particularly deserving applicants.
+A minimum of four bursaries, covering fees and housing (but no board), will be awarded to particularly deserving applicants.

-Applicants are requested to e-mail email@example.com their curriculum vitae, explain in detail their need for attending the summer school, and indicate whether they wish to be considered for a bursary.
-They should also arrange for one recommendation letter from an established academic to be e-mailed to firstname.lastname@example.org before 30 January 2014.
-Successful applicants will be notified on 15 February 2014.
+Applicants are requested to send to Dr Simelidis at email@example.com their curriculum vitae, explain in detail their need for attending the summer school, and indicate whether they wish to be considered for a bursary.
+They should also arrange for one recommendation letter from an established academic to be e-mailed to firstname.lastname@example.org before 15 February 2016.
+Successful applicants will be notified on 30 February 2016.

 Note: The school is intended for students of Classics, Patristics, Theology, Biblical or Byzantine Studies.
 Potential applicants are advised that it only offers introductory-level instruction in Greek palaeography and codicology.
 Adequate knowledge of Greek is a must for all students.